Good Friday, April 10, 2020.

 After “only” 3 to 6 hours hung on the cross, He breathed his last.

 He suffered terribly, unto death, for each one of us.

-For why God became man in order to save humanity, see the Parable of the Farmer and the Geese in “You were purchased at a price“.
+- The Parable of the Farmer and Geese at “You were purchased at a price“

 In memory of His love,